 Introduction

-Genotype-by-environment interaction (GxE) in mineral elements is common and important for plants to deal with life in different environment.
-Ionomics, a relatively new technology, offers a way forward.
-Ionomics is the study of the ionome, which is the mineral nutrient and trace element composition of a tissue or an organism (Lahner et al., 2003; Salt et al., 2008).
-Ionomics requires high throughput elemental profiling and has been used to discover the genes and gene networks controlling the ionome in plants including transporters, transcription factors, and metal binding proteins.
-Numerous studies on ionome from more than 10 plant species have been performed over the last decade as reviewed in Baxter (2015) and Huang & Salt (2016).
-Ionomics involves not only the quantification of the elemental composition of living organisms, but also the changes in this composition in response to physiological stimuli (biotic and abiotic), developmental state, and genetic modifications.
-Ionomics thus provides a snapshot of the functional status of a biological organism and captures information about physiological status under different conditions.
-Studying the variation of plant ionome in different environments can provide valuable knowledge in understanding GxE of ionome.

 Plants take up most the elements of the ionome from soil, which is highly heterogeneous across multiple spatial scales (Huang & Salt, 2016).
 Studies in many plant species have examined the genetic architecture of the ionome and discovered strong genetic effects underlying divergence in elemental composition, and many quantitative trait loci (QTL) in genetic mapping experiments (Buescher et al., 2010; Lowry et al., 2012; Zhang et al., 2014; Shakoor et al., 2016).
 Studies in A. thaliana, where transgenic manipulation is possible, have identified several causal genes controlling elemental variations (Rus et al., 2006; Morrissey et al., 2009; Chao et al., 2014).
 Recent work in A. thaliana has also shown signals of local adaptation to soil salinity, which could be driven by genetic loci that affect the ionome (Busoms et al., 2015).
-Regardless of plant species, studying genetic variation in the ionome can provide insights into how plants adapt to the highly variable soils that comprise the natural landscape, and can lead to the discovery of genes involved in elemental accumulation (Rus et al., 2006; Baxter et al., 2008; Baxter et al., 2010; Baxter & Dilkes, 2012).
+Regardless of plant species, studying genetic variation in the ionome can provide insights into how plants adapt to the highly variable soils that comprise the natural landscape, and can lead to the discovery of genes involved in elemental accumulation, including transporters, transcription factors, and metal binding proteins (Rus et al., 2006; Baxter et al., 2008; Baxter et al., 2010; Baxter & Dilkes, 2012).
 However, the ionome of an individual depends not only on its genetic makeup, but also on the environment it experiences.
 Genetic variation in the makeup of the ionome between environments is a type of GxE.